philou/philou.github.com/source/_posts/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language.markdown

 Do you remember the DSL parser refactoring story in mentioned in [another post](/incremental-software-development-techniques-for-large-scale-refactorings/) ?
 Switching to a different parser technology incrementally sounds like an impossible mission.
 Even so, that's what we did !

 Here's another story.
 A long time ago, I was working in a bank.
-We were to migrate imperative C++(TODO) financial contract models into declarative definitions in C#.
-(TODO) We had to maintain an ugly adaptation layer.
+We were to migrate imperative [C++](http://www.cplusplus.com/) financial contract models into declarative definitions in [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).
+We had to maintain an ugly adaptation layer.
 It made it possible migrate and deliver step by step.
 In the end, we suffered almost no bugs resulting from this transition.

 ![Drawing of the pattern for a T-shirt.
 Patterns can be useful for Incremental Software Development of Large Scale Refactoring]({{site.url}}/imgs/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language/pattern.jpg)